MENU

 • Entertainment and additional personal travel

-• Vaccinations: may be required.
-Please consult a travel health doctor.
+• Vaccinations: consult a travel health doctor if required

-• Visa: may be required based on citizenship.
-Please research.
+• Visa: research if required based on citizenship

 Financial Aid